holotape/Scanner4Zeffy/README.md

 I want to further improve the responsiveness, and reduce the battery drain of the app.
 Below is a laundry list of what I am working on or thinking about.

 - Currently, the very first scan you do may two or three seconds more.
-It speeds up after that, but I want to get to the root of this.
+It speeds up after that.
+- The "QR code found" and vibration feedback are not in-sync.
-- I will likely change the webView to Dark theme to reduce battery usage on phones with OLED displays.
+- I may add an option to change the webView to Dark theme to reduce battery usage on phones with OLED displays, though we found the battery usage to be pretty good.
 - I will experiment with increasing the frame skipping to reduce processing power.
 Currently it only scans every third frame to look for a QR code, but I will try to increase that without reducing the responsiveness.
-- I will likely reduce the resolution of the displayed camera preview to again reduce battery usage.
+- I may reduce the resolution of the displayed camera preview to again reduce battery usage.
 - I may see if I can stop the camera preview entirely for a short period after a QR code is detected.
-- I may add a "QR Code Detected" or similar message on the screen, if the sound is not able to be heard, or it drives anyone nuts.
+- Does not play the error sound if a ticket has been cancelled, but the visual feedback may be enough.

 ## Warning